Nimo

 Reproductive isolation prevents gene flow and enables speciation.

-Competition and environmental change are common drivers of selection.
+Competition and environmental change commonly drive selection.

 Built with v0